Frequently asked questions

-Digital Bodleian contains just under a million images of items from the Bodleian's special collections, some Oxford College libraries, and other Oxford institutions.
+Digital Bodleian contains over one million images of items from the Bodleian's special collections, some Oxford College libraries, and other Oxford institutions.
 The digitized items include manuscripts and printed books from many regions and periods, as well as maps, ephemera, archives, photography, portraits, and juvenilia.

 The images in Digital Bodleian are a mix of modern digital photography, early digital photography from the 1990s, and digitized slide collections originally assembled earlier in the 20th century.

 Have all the Bodleian's special collections been digitized?

 No. At present, we have fully or partially digitized around 17,000 items, and more items are being added all the time.

 Different collections have been digitized to different extents.
 Items from across the special collections have been digitized, but the best-represented in Digital Bodleian are Western medieval manuscripts, Hebrew manuscripts, Chinese manuscripts and printed books, incunabula, portraits, and sheet music.